piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Publishing the function to Azure using CLI tools
 - Build and release pipeline for building and deploying the code to Azure Functions

-### Day 14: Working with Pull Requests in Visual Studio Code and Azure DevOps
+### Day 14: Azure DevOps wiki
 **Status**: Editing in progress

-- How to create a pull request in VSCode
-- Managing Pull requests
-- Managing Git branch and pull request policies

-### Day 15: Azure DevOps wiki
-**Status**: Editing in progress

 - Overview of wiki
-- Introduction to MarkDown
+- Creating and editing a project Wiki
+- Publishing code as Wiki
 - How we can use Azure DevOps wiki to collaborate on a project

+### Day 15:

 ### Day 16: Azure DevOps best practices 🚢